JamFox/docs.jamfox.dev/docs/content/food/papacookbook.md

 ### Cauliflower with cheese

-!!! abstract inline "Ingredients"
+!!! abstract "Ingredients"
     - Cauliflower
     - Gruyere and Emmental cheese
     - Phenol seeds, crushed
     - Paprika
     - Cumin seeds
     - Olive oil
     - Salt
     - Pepper
     - Chile
     - Honey
     - Lemon juice

 1. Boil the cauliflower for 5 minutes and preheat the oven to 180 degrees.
 2. Mix the spices, olive oil, honey and lemon juice in a bowl.